NCIP/catrip/catrip/codebase/projects/xmi2model/README.txt

 Limitations:

+1) Does not map actual public IDs for the CDEs
-1) Does not map value domains
+2) Does not map value domains